SSWConsulting/SSW.Roles/development.md

 ## Software Engineer (from: Software Architect)
 - I have at least 3 years experience
-- I displays independence
+- I display independence

 - I can build/gather requirements from client conversations
-    - I can assist on Spec Reviews
+    - I can assist on Specification Reviews
-    - I can do initial meetings
+    - I can do initial meetings with clients
 - I am comfortable talking 1-1 with clients
 - I am comfortable with all facets of the Scrum process
     - I provide suggestions in Scrum reviews/retros